Icinga/icinga2/doc/21-development.md

 #### Release Package

-This is part of the build process script already.
-You need to override the build type and pick a different build directory.
+This is part of the build process script.
+Override the build type and pick a different build directory.

 ```